-Primitive Human-Like Species Lived More Recently Than Expected
+Primitive Humanlike Species Lived More Recently Than Expected

 Must Reads

-Primitive Human-Like Species Lived More Recently Than Expected
+Primitive Humanlike Species Lived More Recently Than Expected

-The bones of a human-like creature have puzzled scientists since they were found in a South African cave in 2013.
+The bones of a humanlike creature have puzzled scientists ever since they were found in a South African cave in 2013.

 Homo naledi is primitive in some ways, with a small brain and other physical features reminiscent of our early ancestors.
 But it also walked upright, and had hands that may have been capable of making tools.

 This perplexing combination of features raised questions about when the animal walked the Earth.
-But in new research published today in eLife, scientists have come to the conclusion that it lived between 335,000-236,000 years ago.
+But in new research published Tuesday in eLife, scientists have come to the conclusion that it lived between 335,000 and 236,000 years ago.
 That's only about a tenth of the age some experts previously predicted.

-It suggests that this human-life creature may have lived alongside early humans, or Homo sapiens.
+It suggests that this humanlike creature may have lived alongside early humans, or Homo sapiens.
 "It's a much more complex picture of human evolution that is rising," lead author Paul Dirks of James Cook University and the University of Witwatersrand tells The Two-Way.

 Dirks says that the research team wanted to be absolutely certain about the surprising finding before releasing it.
 "So we took our time, I must say," he says.
-"We did six different techniques side-by-side to make sure that things were consistent.
+"We did six different techniques side by side to make sure that things were consistent.
 For the most important techniques, we did double-blind dating, so we had independent labs dating the same materials twice, sometimes three times to make sure the things could be reproduced and corroborated between different labs."

-Richard Potts, the director of Smithsonian's Human Origins Program who was not involved in the research, tells NPR that he finds the dating methodology to be sound and describes the conclusion as "reasonable and cautious."
+Richard Potts, the director of Smithsonian's Human Origins Program, who was not involved in the research, tells NPR that he finds the dating methodology to be sound and describes the conclusion as "reasonable and cautious."

-The research team also announced today that they have discovered a new chamber containing additional Homo naledi fossils in the Rising Star cave system, where the first specimens were found four years ago.
+The research team also announced today that it has discovered a new chamber containing additional Homo naledi fossils in the Rising Star cave system, where the first specimens were found four years ago.

 Homo naledi's age and other recent discoveries complicate previous ideas of how humans evolved.
 "Traditionally, not all that long ago, human evolution was pretty much viewed as a linear sort of progression towards larger-brained animals," Dirks says.